ilonagog/Favorite-Book/README.md

 # Phase-1 Project Learing Goals ()
 1
     - Create local JSON server
-    - Use "fetch()" to make a "GET" request /  - Render returned books
+    - Use "fetch()" to make a "GET" request /  - Render returned books to the DOM -Use "fetch()" to make a "POST" request to create a new book / Add book to the DOM
     - Or use "fetch()" to make a "PATCH" request / - Update an existing book - Render the updated information to the DOM

 2